|

 before we found something that worked and she was none too pleased to

 go out during the first freezing rain.
-Fortunately, she's

 time sleeping in her faux-shearling "cave."
 I originally